Taylor-S-Smith/SmashUpCSharp/README.md

 # SmashUp C#

 Smash-Up is a shuffle-building card game for 2-4 players.
-Here it is recreated from scratch as a console app using C#.
+Here it is recreated from scratch as a C# console app.

 # How to Play